herculesinc/pg-io/bin/README.md

 });
 ```

-#### Query execution errors
+### Errors

+pg-io provides several customized errors which extend the built-in Error object (via base PgError class).
+These errors are:

+  * ConnectionError, thrown when:
+    - establishing a database connection fails
+    - an attempt to use an already released connection is made
+    - an attempt to release an already released connection is made
+  * TransactionError, thrown when:
+    - an attempt is made to start a transaction on a connection which is already in transaction
+    - a connection is released without committing or rolling back an active transaction
+  * QueryError, thrown when:
+    - executing of a query fails
+  * ParseError, thrown when
+    - parsing of query results fails

 If an error is thrown during query execution or query result parsing, the connection will be immediately released back to the pool.
-If a connection is in transaction, then the transaction will be rolled back.
-Basically, any error generated within the execute method will render the connection object useless and no further communication with the database through this connection object will be possible.
+If a connection is in transaction, then the transaction is rolled back.
+Basically, any error generated within `connection.execute()` method will render the connection object useless and no further communication with the database through this connection object will be possible.
+The connection itself will be released to the pool so that it can be used by other clients.

 ## License
 Copyright (c) 2015 Hercules Inc.